I get questions from time to time, not 1000s of them, but I get a question about what lenses I use for landscape photography.

 This lens is built exceptionally well; it’s weather-sealed, and considering its build quality and size, it’s a little bit lighter than you’d expect, coming in only at 680 grams, like other Sony lenses.

-It also has an AF MF switch so that you can switch it on the lens itself, and you don’t have to dig through the menus.
+It also has an AF MF switch so you can switch it on the lens itself and don’t have to dig through the menus.